 Virtual onboarding may soon overtake traditional onboarding as the method of choice for new hire induction as HR teams seek innovative ways to engage and equip new employees, both locally and globally, while cutting costs.
-Effective onboarding has become crucial as it affects retention rates and the pressure is increasingly on HR to succeed in a short period of time.
+The onboarding process for new hires has become crucial as it affects retention rates and the pressure is increasingly on HR to succeed in a short period of time.
 Moreover, companies that are split across geographies can see costs skyrocket.

 A 2012 survey completed by Allied Workforce Mobility showed that companies lose nearly a quarter of their new hires.